AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Static website hosting/Static website hosting.md

 -   Error document support

     An error document links to an error page returned by OSS if HTTP 4xx-related error messages such as 404 Not Found occur when a user accesses a static website.
-By specifying an error document, you can provide users with specific error messages when a page is not found.
+You can specify an error document to provide users with specific error messages when a page is not found.

 For example, if the default homepage is set to index.html, the default 404 page is set to error.html, the bucket is oss-sample, and the endpoint used to access the bucket is oss-cn-hangzhou.aliyuncs.com: